arivictor/intentional-architecture-in-python/book/3-tdd.md

 The architectural patterns in the next chapters—layers, domain models, use cases, ports and adapters—all emerge naturally when you practice TDD.

-**Layers** happen because you can't test business logic mixed with infrastructure.
-TDD forces separation.

-**Domain models** happen because tests prefer objects that enforce their own rules.
-TDD pushes logic into entities and value objects.

-**Use cases** happen because tests need clear entry points.
-TDD encourages focused, orchestrating functions.

-**Ports and adapters** happen because tests can't depend on real databases and APIs.
-TDD demands abstractions.
+This isn't theory.
+Look at what we just built:

+**Tests revealed domain models.** We wrote tests for booking logic and discovered we needed:
+- `Member` that enforces its own credit rules (not a passive data bag)
+- `FitnessClass` that manages capacity and waitlists (not just properties)
+- `MembershipType` that encodes business rules (not just a string)

+The tests showed us these objects because we needed somewhere to put the business logic.

+**Tests revealed the need for layers.** Right now, `book_class()` is simple.
+But what happens when we add:
+- Database persistence (save the booking)
+- Email notifications (confirm the booking)
+- Payment processing (charge for the class)

+Suddenly your test needs a database, an email server, and a payment API just to verify that "premium members can join waitlists."
+That's a signal.
+The business logic needs to be separated from infrastructure.

+**Tests revealed use cases.** The `BookingService.book_class()` method we refactored?
+That's a use case waiting to happen.
+It orchestrates the workflow: check capacity, handle waitlist, deduct credits.
+Chapter 6 shows how to formalize this.

+**Tests revealed the need for abstractions.** When we test `BookingService`, we don't want to depend on a real database.
+We want to test the logic.
+This pushes us toward ports (interfaces) and adapters (implementations).
+Chapter 7 shows the pattern.

-You don't need to know these patterns up front.
+**The key insight:** You don't need to know these patterns up front.
 TDD will lead you to them.
 When a test is hard to write, that's a signal.
 The code is asking for better structure.
+Listen to the tests—they're showing you the architecture you need.

 ## When NOT to Use TDD